Commuter Shuttle Program

 No upcoming meetings have been posted

-The number of privately operated shuttles in San Francisco has grown rapidly in recent years and growth is expected to continue into the foreseeable future.
+Privately-operated commuter shuttles, which transport workers from their neighborhoods to places of work or transportation hubs, have become increasingly common on the streets of San Francisco.
 Shuttles support local San Francisco and regional goals by decreasing single occupancy vehicle (SOV) trips, vehicle miles traveled (VMT), and private vehicle ownership, while encouraging walking and transit use.

-- A network of up to 125 shared Muni and shuttle, or shuttle only, stop locations
+- A network of up to 125 shuttle stop locations, including shared Muni zones and shuttle-only loading zones

-- Permittees must establish a Service Disruption Prevention Plan
+- Permittees must submit a Service Disruption Prevention Plan with their permit application

 See the Commuter Shuttle Program FAQ for more details.